 This ultra tender, 5-ingredient, and amazingly easy baked whole chicken has a secret ingredient: butter.
 Added into the cavity before cooking, a little butter prevents drying in the oven and brings the sweet flavor of a pastured bird into the spotlight.
 You won’t ever cook chicken any other way again.
 (Gluten Free, Primal, Grain Free, Paleo Friendly (includes butter), Soy Free, Nut Free, Refined Sugar Free, Low FODMAP, GAPs)

-- 1 whole chicken, ranging from 2.5-4 lbs (cooking time will vary accordingly)
+- 1 whole pastured chicken (ranging from 2.5-4 lbs (cooking time will vary accordingly))

 - Coarse salt and pepper to taste

 - 1 tablespoon rubbed sage

 - Heat the oven to 350 degrees F.

 - Melt about ¼ cup (half the stick) of butter in your microwave or a small saucepan on the stovetop.